gracechuan2/contagion/README.md

 # Opening and running this notebook
 You may download and open the notebook locally if you have jupyter notebook installed which can be done following: https://jupyter.org/install

+A note about presentation of figures as outputs in github: There may be some bugs when displaying some charts directly in github which does not reflect the true output of the plotting functions.
+These bugs are related solely to displaying the figures in github not the figures and their content themselves.
+The code does produce the corresponding figures shown in the paper when run and are displayed properly in the notebook when locally opened in jupyter notebook.